-Over the years I have learned a great deal about the body and mind and all aspects of Yoga and I bring all of this to my teaching, whatever the situation.
-When someone first starts to practice Yoga in a class or on their own, the focus is on learning asana or posture shapes.
+I have a deep knowledge and practice of Yoga which I bring into my teaching, whatever the situation.
+When someone first starts to practice Yoga in a class or on their own, the initial focus is on learning asana or posture shapes.
 I do not expect everyone to be able to achieve the same things as all bodies are different.
 I see my job as a teacher being to help each person to become more aware their body and how it moves into these shapes and from there how to free themselves of restrictions.

 Patanjali says ‘The practice of yoga is the commitment to become established in the state of freedom’

-There are many definitions of freedom so with this Yoga teaching we start with freedom in the body, depending on your needs there may be other starting points.
+There are many definitions of freedom so with this Yoga teaching whilst we tend to start with freedom in the body, depending on your needs there may be other starting points.
 Yoga Nidra or Yogic sleep is another place to start.
 It is a meditative practice.
 Many of my classes include Yoga Nidra.
 Finding this freedom can take a short while or many years!
 It is definitely an adventure.
-If you are interested try a class or a 1 to 1 session.